ThreeSixty Journalism: What We Offer

 WHAT WE DO

 - Print magazine: Each quarter, ThreeSixty distributes a magazine of student-produced reported stories, essays, photographs and artwork.
 The magazine is distributed to roughly 200 middle and high schools, public libraries and youth organizations.
 It serves as a platform for teen voices to be heard and gives the community a glimpse into their lives and perspectives.
-In past issues, ThreeSixty has interviewed Minneapolis Mayor R.T.
-Rybak, Sondra Samuels of Northside Achievement Zone, former Minnesota Vikings punter Chris Kluwe, teen musician Zach Sobiech and Minneapolis band Cloud Cult.
-Cover topics range from teen prostitution and marijuana attitudes to school safety protocols and the prevalence of technology.
+In past issues, ThreeSixty has interviewed former Minneapolis Mayor R.T.
+Rybak, Sondra Samuels of Northside Achievement Zone, teen musician Zach Sobiech and Minneapolis stalwarts Jeremy Messersmith, Brother Ali and Dessa.
+Cover topics range from teen prostitution and racial tensions to school safety protocols and religious affiliations.

 Click here to read past issues of our magazine.